tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 ````

 Note the line
-`sample-actor-codec = { path = "../codec" }`
+`sample-actor-codec = { path = "../codec" }`.
-we'll need to use the data types defined in the codec folder.
+We'll need to use the data types defined in the codec folder.

 During development, we'll use **mock** for unit testing.
 So you can see the line
 `tea-sdk = { workspace = true, features = ["mock"] }` under the dev-dependencies section.
-The mock is a fake tea runtime that loads the testing wasm actor and run the unit test functions in your dev machine without deploying to the testnet.
+The mock is a fake tea runtime that loads the testing wasm *t-rust/docs/_gitbook-dev-docs/z_glossary/actor* and run the unit test functions in your dev machine without deploying to the testnet.

 **key.pem** is a private key file that the developer of this actor knows.
-It's used for verification purposes by the TEA-runtime to check if the final built wasm binary is correctly signed by the original developer when upgrading.
+It's used for verification purposes by the *TEA-runtime* to check if the final built wasm binary is correctly signed by the original developer when upgrading.
 You can generate key.pem using the openssl tool: `openssl genrsa -out key.pem`.
 As a developer, please make sure you keep the key.pem file securely stored.
-Whoever has such a pem file can imperonate you to sign a malicious wasm file under your name.
+Whoever has such a pem file can impersonate you to sign a malicious wasm file under your name.

 The `manifest.yaml` file: